dylanonelson/enumfactory/README.md

 ## Installation

 enumfactory is available as an npm module and exported with the universal module definition, so you can choose to deploy or bundle it as a browser global, a CommonJS module, or an AMD module.

-It will only work in environments that support the `Proxy` global.
-It has not been rigorously tested in older browsers :-D.

 ## Methods